Art-ut-Kia/Log-computation/README.md

 The computation is based on the development in series of the ArcTanH function.
 Reference : [wikipedia](https://en.wikipedia.org/wiki/Logarithm#Power_series)

-Furthermore it computes separatly the log of exponent and mantissa to bound the error in +/- 10^-9, i.e. at a levl lower than float quantification error.
+Furthermore it computes separatly the log of exponent and mantissa to bound the error in +/- 10^-9, i.e. at a level lower than float quantification error.